Adrian-Ng/Adrian-Ng.github.io/_java/Options/02-options-montecarlo.md

 If we get a positive value, then our step goes up (and down if negative).

-### Sampling the Gaussian in Java
+How do we generate epsilon in Java?

 We use the `java.util.Random` class.
-When instantiated, this class will generate a stream of pseudorandom numbers using a seed, which is set by the constructor `Random()`.
+When instantiated, this class will generate an iterable collection of pseudorandom numbers.
+This collection is governed by a seed, which is set by the constructor `Random()`.
 According to the [Java doc](https://docs.oracle.com/javase/7/docs/api/java/util/Random.html), this seed is unlikely to collide with any previous seed.

 ```java